Table of Contents

-So let’s focus on the first two which is fruit and vegetable juices.
+So let’s focus on the first two, which is fruit and vegetable juices.

 What impresses me about this demo is the ability of this juicer to extract juice from celery without having to chop it.
 This is one of my biggest pet peeves about vertical auger juicers.
 If you don’t chop up fibrous ingredients, it’ll clog the pulp ejection port.

-Apparently at least from this video, that isn’t the case with this wide mouth slow juicer.
+At least from this video, that isn’t the case with this wide mouth slow juicer.

 Here’s another demonstration – mostly fruit…

 The wide feed chute of this machine is great if you like to juice stuff like orange.
-I wouldn’t advise making this type of juice everyday though because it is very high in sugar.
+I wouldn’t advise making this type of juice every day though because it is very high in sugar.

 How long can you store juice?

-Since this is a slow juicer that does not suck in a lot of air, you can store juice for up to 3 days.
+Since this is a slow juicer that does not suck in a lot of air, you can store the juice for up to 3 days.
 If you freeze it you can store it even longer.

 How much juice can it extract?

-When you compare this to a similarly priced centrifugal juicer, this will hands down win the yield contest.
+When you compare this to a similarly priced centrifugal juicer, this will hands-down win the yield contest.
 Aicok says that it’ll extract roughly around 10% more than a centrifugal juicer.

 This machine will extract a good amount from fruits and vegetables.
 So a wet pulp makes you cringe then don’t hesitate to switch to this.